easolhq/easolhq.github.io/docs/experience_date_search/parameters.md

 ---
 layout: default
-title: Product search parameters
+title: Experience date search parameters
-parent: Product search
+parent: Experience date search
 ---

-# Product search parameters
-Product search is based on parameters that determine which products are returned and in which order.

 ### active_promotion
 Accepts: `true` or `false`.
 This can be passed as a Liquid variable or explicitly.